tjrobinson/tjrobinson.net/content/index.md

 ---
-title: Welcome to my Digital Garden
+title: Welcome to my content and notes
 ---

 Welcome!
-This is where I keep my notes and thoughts on various topics.
+This is where I keep my content and notes on various topics.

-Feel free to explore using the links or the search bar.
+Please explore using the links or the search bar.